seqscope/cartloader/docs/reference/run_cartload2.md

 ### Additional Assets Integration (`--cell-assets` or `--background-assets`)
 Includes provided cell assets and background/basemap PMTiles in `catalog.yaml`; copies asset files into the output directory when they reside elsewhere.

-### Prepare Catalog and metadata
+### Catalog and Metadata Preparation
-Writes a FICTURE assets JSON (when factors are present) and a final `catalog.yaml` listing all layers.
+Writes a FICTURE assets JSON (when FICTURE integration is set) and a final `catalog.yaml` listing all layers.

+---
 ## Parameters

 Below are the core parameters.
-See more details in the collapsible "Auxiliary Paramaters" section..
+See more details in the collapsible "Auxiliary Paramaters" section.

 ### Input/Output Parameters
 Must use `--sge-dir` or `--fic-dir` to provide SGE data.